MrAdwaith-006/KodNest-Python/track/M01-understanding-python/T01-programming-languages-and-python/M01-T01-ST01-L-welcome-to-python-track/work/README.md

 ## My Name

-Write your name.
+Adwaith Ajay

 ## What I Learned in Foundation Month

-Write at least three things you learned.
+I learned about psudocode, datatypes and algorthims.

 ## Why I Selected Python

-Write your reason in your own words.
+I like the language and have interest in python

 ## My Career Goal

-Write the role you want to achieve.
+I want to be a developer and work in a big tech company

 ## What I Understood Today

 Complete these sentences:

-Programming means:
+Programming means: It is the instructions give to a system to perform a task

-Python is:
+Python is: a simple programming language

-In this track, I will learn:
+In this track, I will learn: how to code and and create myown simple programms